 Operating System Changes

-A review of existing operating systems will be conducted at least quarterly by the to check for upgrades and releases that may recently have been made available.
+A review of existing operating systems will be conducted at least quarterly by the [4400-2] to check for upgrades and releases that may have recently been made available.
 The changes made within these upgrades are examined in order to determine the urgency of the need to apply the modifications.
-In the event a problem occurs that requires an upgrade to be installed outside the regularly scheduled times, the should apply the necessary updates and notify the relevant senior management employee.
+In the event a problem occurs that requires an upgrade to be installed outside the regularly scheduled times, the [4400-2] should apply the necessary updates and notify the relevant senior management employee.

-All upgrades and releases should be scheduled, when feasible, for implementation during off peak hours.
-All installations are performed under the direct supervision of the .
+All upgrades and releases should be scheduled, when feasible, for implementation during off-peak hours.
+All installations are performed under the direct supervision of the [4400-2].

-The is also responsible for installing and updating desktop operating systems, office automation software products, network clients, browser software, various product clients, and other software used at the desktop level.
+The [4400-2] is also responsible for installing and updating desktop operating systems, office automation software products, network clients, browser software, various product clients, and other software used at the desktop level.
 These updates are performed on an as-needed basis.
 Every effort will be made to maintain consistency throughout the network, but due to user preferences and the number of desktop systems, it may not be possible to always have exactly the same levels of software on every computer.

-It is the responsibility of the to install and maintain any mainframe computer operating system software.
-Most vendors provide release updates for these operating systems in accumulated packages.
+It is the responsibility of the [4400-2] to install and maintain any mainframe computer operating system software.
+Most vendors provide release updates for these operating systems in cumulative packages.
 Unless a particular system problem occurs, it is not necessary to download and apply individual fixes on a regular basis.
-Semi-annually, the will determine if a new cumulative software package is available.
-Implementation should be scheduled with the financial institution’s host Credit Union system processing software vendor to insure there are no known problems between the application software and the patch package.
+Semi-annually, the [4400-2] will determine if a new cumulative software package is available.
+Implementation should be scheduled with the financial institution’s host Credit Union system processing software vendor to ensure there are no known problems between the application software and the patch package.
 Implementation is to be scheduled with senior management approval.

 Core Credit Union Application Changes The core Credit Union system vendor will periodically send software “releases” to their clients.
-Because of the potential wide-ranging impact of these software releases, the scheduling, training, and implementation of the releases is more complex than with operating system software where the changes are usually transparent to the end user.
+Because of the potential wide-ranging impact of these software releases, the scheduling, training, and implementation of the releases is more complex than with operating system software, where the changes are usually transparent to the end user.
 The following outlines the basic steps performed when installing a Credit Union system software release.

-If possible and if deemed necessary by the , vendor training classes should be attended.
+If possible and if deemed necessary by the [4400-3], vendor training classes should be attended.